On positive scalar curvature and moduli of curves: Proof of Theorem

 The following result was proved by Gromov and Lawson in \cite{GL83}. \begin{theorem}[Gromov-Lawson] A complete aspherical Riemannian manifold $X$ cannot have positive scalar curvature if the universal cover $\tilde{X}$ of $X$ is hyperspherical. \end{theorem}

 \begin{proof} See the proof of Theorem 6.12 in \cite{GL83}. \end{proof}

+The classical Cartan-Hardamard theorem implies that any complete simply connected Riemannian manifold of nonpositive sectional curvature is hyperspherical.
 A direct corollary of Theorem \ref{gromovlawson} is \begin{theorem}[Gromov-Lawson] Let $(X,ds_1^2)$ be a complete Riemannian manifold of nonpositive sectional curvature.
 Then for any Riemannian metric $ds_2^2$ on $X$ with $ds_2^2 \succ ds_1^2$, the scalar curvature of $(X,ds_2^2)$ cannot be positive everywhere on $X$. \end{theorem}